 This is an hands on-course.
 The course focuses on building programming skills.
-It does so by asking students to work on 70+ programming exercises and readings.
+Students are expected to work on 70+ programming exercises and readings.
 The workload of this course can be heavy.

-I highly recommend that students will also join the more research design oriented course introduction to computational social science provided at Period I.
+I highly recommend that students will also join the more research design oriented course introduction to computational social science.

 We use flipped classroom approach in this course.
 That means we expect students to familiarize with the course material on their own before lectures.
 These pre-assignments follow The assigned papers and materials regarding Python, During the lectures, we discuss and explore the assigned papers together and provide time to work on the exercises.
 Our empahsis in the class is to work on assigned programming exercises.
 Matti will be there to help you, but for most parts this will be independed work.

 The course is graded on pass/fail -scale.
 This aims to motivate everyone to take the course, as it will not impact your grade point average.